microsoft/QuantumKatas/README.md

 # Introduction

+>**We are modernizing the quantum katas experience.
+Please visit https://quantum.microsoft.com/experience/quantum-katas to try the new online Azure Quantum katas experience, with integrated assistance from Copilot in Azure Quantum.**

 The Quantum Katas are a collection of self-paced tutorials and programming exercises to help you learn quantum computing and Q# programming.

 Each kata is a separate set of exercises that includes: